Formula One: Romain Grosjean escapes horrific first lap crash in Bahrain Grand Prix

 MANAMA: Romain Grosjean escaped from a horrific first-lap crash at the Bahrain Grand Prix on Sunday (Nov 29) when his car split in two and burst into flames.

-The accident was triggered when Grosjean swerved across the front of Daniil Kvyat making contact with his AlphaTauri.
+The crash came at a service road access point where the driver and medical crew from the circuit safety car were on the scene immediately.
+They helped Grosjean from his car as he leapt over the barrier.

-Track marshals at the scene helped Grosjean clamber over the barrier to safety as they extinguished the fire.
+A medical official used a fire extinguisher on his race suit as they tackled the blaze and quickly put it out.

-A clearly shaken Grosjean was taken back to the pits by the medical car at the Sakhir Circuit.
+A clearly shaken Grosjean was taken back to the pits by the medical car at the Sakhir Circuit suffering from minor burns.

 The race was immediately halted and the rest of the cars filed back to the pit lane.